ibm-cloud-docs/cephaas/faq.md

 2. Submit a consultation request to discuss your requirements with IBM experts
 3. Create or select an IBM Cloud Satellite location for your deployment
 4. Review data center prerequisites to ensure your facility meets requirements
-5. Work with IBM to install and configure FusionaaS in your data center
+5. Work with IBM to install and configure Fusion in your data center
 6. Begin provisioning Red Hat OpenShift clusters through the IBM Cloud console

 For detailed instructions, see [Getting started with IBM Fusion as a service](/docs/cephaas?topic=cephaas-getting-started).

-### How do I create a cluster in FusionaaS Compute?
+### How do I create a cluster in Fusion Compute?
 {: faq}
 {: #faq-how-to-create-cluster}